 Resources for Specific Student Populations

-The Office of Academic Advising provides academic advising, programming, and support for all students as they shape their Stanford education.
+The Office of Academic Advising is here to support all students as you shape your Stanford education.
 We understand that certain student groups may face unique requirements and challenges.
-You may find additional information and resources for some of these specific student populations below.
+If you are a FLI student, international student, student-athlete, returning student, or transfer student, you may be interested in the additional resources gathered below.

 First-Gen and/or Low-Income (FLI) Students

 Explore our guide to advising and academic support available to you at Stanford, as well as important community, wellness, career, and financial resources.